Philly Ryan (Gaelic footballer)

 Philip Ryan (1968 – 18 October 2025) was an Irish Gaelic football manager and goalkeeper at senior level for the Tipperary county team.
-He was manager of the Tipperary county team from 2024 until his death in 2025.
+He managed the Tipperary senior team from 2024 until his death in 2025.

 Playing career

 Born in Clonmel, County Tipperary, Ryan first arrived on the inter-county scene at the age of sixteen when he linked up with the Tipperary minor team.
 He then joined the under-21 and junior sides.
 Ryan joined the senior panel during the 1987 championship.

-Alhough a member of the Munster inter-provincial team on a number of occasions, Ryan never won a Railway Cup medal.
+Although a member of the Munster inter-provincial team on a number of occasions, Ryan never won a Railway Cup medal.
 At club level he was a five-time championship medallist with Clonmel Commercials.

 Ryan retired from inter-county football following the conclusion of the 2003 championship.

 Coaching career

 In retirement from playing Ryan became involved in team management and coaching.
 He served as manager of the Tipperary minor team on one occasion.

 In August 2024, Ryan was named as manager of the Tipperary senior football team.

 Ryan was appointed senior football manager for the 2025 season, and led Tipperary to a fifth-place finish in Division 4 of the Allianz Football League.